metaleap/vscode-appz/libs/cs/readme.md

 for that purpose which will work both when a single folder is opened as well as an untitled or saved workspace.

-`return` ── A thenable that resolves when this call has completed at the counterparty and its result obtained.
+`return` ── a thenable that resolves when this `WorkspaceFile` call has successfully completed at the VSC side and its result received back at our end.

 ##### Parameters